-For the best beach in Nerja, head to Playa de Burriana (Burriana Beach) which was once featured on the popular television series, Verano Azul.
+Spending time at the beach is one of the most popular activities in Nerja.
+For the best beach in Nerja, head to Playa de Burriana (Burriana Beach), once featured on the popular television series Verano Azul.

 This is where you’ll find the Chiringuito de Ayo and plenty of tourist attractions such as kayak rentals and children’s play areas along the 800m stretch of beach.